aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 ### Cloudwatch Logs
 * `swb-<stage>-<awsRegionShortName>-apiLambda`: Logs for api lambda.
 This lambda gets executed when user makes a request to SWB APIs.
 * `swb-<stage>-<awsRegionShortName>-accountHandlerLambda`: Logs for account handler lambda.
 This lamba runs every 5 minutes and is responsible for keeping the hosting account resources in sync with the main account.
-* `swb-<stage>-<awsRegionShortName>-apiLambda`: Logs for status handler lambda.
+* `swb-<stage>-<awsRegionShortName>-statusHandlerLambda`: Logs for status handler lambda.
 This lambda is triggered by EventBridge events that originated in hosting accounts.
 It updates DDB with environment statuses from the hosting accounts.
 *
 ## FAQ